-Additionally, they also have strong water canons that help in fire fighting.
+Furthermore, they also have strong water canons that help in firefighting.

 Also known as deep-sea tugs or ocean tugboats, seagoing tugs are built to stay longer in the open sea.
-They are the much bigger and more stronger type with more crew on board.
+They are the much bigger and stronger type and manned with more crew on board.

-A very known type are salvage tugs which assist disabled ships or those which run aground.
+A very known type is the salvage tug which assists disabled ships or those which run aground.
 They are also called Rescue Tugs.

 Others tow log rafts a few hundred miles to the sea.
-Oceangoing tugs move the largest and most valuable objects afloat like drill rigs and FPSOs.
+Meanwhile, oceangoing tugs move the largest and most valuable objects afloat like drill rigs and FPSOs.

-Another category of tugboat that is very essential in every port are escort tugs.
+Another category of tugboats that are very essential in every port are escort tugs.
 Escort tugboats provide aid to vessels navigating within the confined spaces of a port.

-Since mega ships are inefficient in shallow waters and restricted terminals, escort tugs are there to provide extra “oomph”.
-When attached aft of a vessel, they act as emergency brakes and assist in steering.
+Since mega-ships are inefficient in shallow waters and restricted terminals, escort tugs are there to provide extra “oomph”.
+When attached aft of a vessel, they act as emergency brakes and and emergency steering.

 These boats are highly maneuverable but very powerful indeed.
-They take on ships thousands bigger than their size and usually work in teams with other tugs.
+They take on ships a thousand times bigger than their size and usually work in teams with other tugs.

-The deployment of Escort tugs has decreased the number of accidents of ships entering or leaving port and navigating along narrow channels.
+Since the deployment of Escort tugs, the number of shipping accidents when entering or leaving port and navigating along narrow channels has decreased dramatically.

 As the term implies, harbor tugs are multi-purpose tugs working within the harbor.
-Their size are smaller compared to the previous categories but carries many functions within the port.
+Their size is smaller compared to the previous categories but carries many functions within the port.

-Most often, they help in maneuvering vessels to its position in and out of the ports.
+Most often, they help in maneuvering vessels to their position in and out of the terminals.
 But they are always seen towing or pushing “dumb barges”.

-Another category of tug which can either be escort or harbor tug are tractor tugs.
-The definition is varied for this one but we will sort this one out.
+Another category of tugs that can either be an escort or harbor tugs are tractor tugs.
+The definition may be confusing for this one but we will sort this out.

 Tractor tugs are identified as those having their propeller units forward of the center line.
 They can either be Z-drives or Voith Schneider types.
-We will discuss these propulsion below.
+We will discuss their propulsion below.

-Years ago, any tugboat with units aft of the center line were called “reverse tractor tugs”.
+Years ago, any tugboat with units aft of the center line was called “reverse tractor tugs”.